ElectroPositiv/stanford_kernel_modemhw_patch/README.md

  - If the module doesn't work, don't hesitate to [pm me on xda](https://forum.xda-developers.com/member.php?u=9197165)!
 I'll help you as much as I can ;)
  - Have you found an improvement?
 Don't hesitate to do a pull request to this repo!

+> **About my personnal experience..** Basically, I'm on Pie phh-based GSI (not OpenKirin) using Proto8 kernel with this module (obviously..) and LKT as governor.
+All of this stuff is based on EMUI' B377 (with November security vendor patch) on a C432 firmware.
+No particular problem occurs, except rom-side ones.

 ## Licensing